July 14, 2017

 - Be patient.
 Getting better takes time—even when a person is committed to treatment.
 Be prepared for setbacks and challenges.

 Information and assistance are available for family, friends and people who use alcohol and other drugs.
 There is no need to deal with drug issues alone.
-Detailed information can be found on our Help and Support page and Support Services Directory, but at a glance:
+Detailed information can be found on our Help and Support page.

 - Arafmi 24 Hour Telephone Support for Carers